-Charleston Boat Accident Lawyers
+Charleston Tug, Barge, and Dredge Accident Lawyers

 When accidents do occur, crew members often are injured as a consequence.
 Crew members injured in a commercial boat accident are likely Jones Act seamen and entitled to certain unique maritime remedies.